Draakoor/h2m-gscscripts/ReadMe.md

 * Some scripts require a DVAR to enable / disable, use where required.

 # Which scripts are available?
+* Cranked
+  * Adds the gamemode from call of duty ghosts
+  * you get a speedboost and some perks after you killed someone
+  * keep your streak going or you explode

 * Sniper Only
   * Only Snipers are allowed, other weapons will be replaced, throwingknife and tactical insertion allowed.
 Perk replacing is not working at the moment
   * Enable/Disable DVAR `set sniperport "0"` (off) or `set sniperport "1"` (on)